Original Article

 Abstract

-This paper studies the time-optimal 6 degrees of freedom (6DOF) orbital rendezvous maneuver problem for an inertially asymmetric rigid spacecraft with independent attitude and position control actuators.
-It is assumed that the spacecraft equipped with the thruster actuators and the control forces and ...
+In this research, the time-optimal 6 degrees of freedom (6DOF) orbital rendezvous maneuver problem for an inertially asymmetric rigid spacecraft with independent attitude and position control actuators has been investigated.
+It is also assumed that the spacecraft is equipped with the thruster actuators ...
+Read More

 Nematollah Fouladi; sina afkhami; Mahmood PasandidehFard